Susoctocog alfa (recombinant coagulation factor VIII, porcine sequence) powder for injection vial with diluent syringe

-OBIZUR, antihaemophilic factor (recombinant), porcine sequence is a recombinant DNA derived, antihaemophilic factor indicated for the treatment and prevention of bleeding episodes in adults with acquired haemophilia A (AHA).
+OBIZUR is a recombinant DNA derived, anti-haemophilic factor used for the treatment of bleeding episodes in adults with acquired haemophilia A.

-This medicine belongs to a group of medicines called antihaemophilic agent.
+OBIZUR belongs to a group of medicines called anti-haemophilic agents.

 Some of the symptoms of an allergic reaction may include:

 - shortness of breath, wheezing or difficulty breathing;